note35/sinon/docs/Spies.rst

 **spy = sinon.spy()**

-    Creates an anonymous function that records arguments, exceptions and return values for all calls.
+    Creates an anonymous function that records arguments, exceptions and returns values for all calls.

 **spy = sinon.spy(myFunc)**

     Spies on the provided function

-    *Note:* If there is a function declare in the same scope of unittest file, you should use :ref:`scope-label`.
+    *Note:* If there is a function declared in the same scope as unittest file, you should use :ref:`scope-label`.
 You can read the reason from :ref:`scope-reason-label`

 **spy = sinon.spy(class|instance|module, "method")**